NSHipster/articles/2013-06-02-nsdatadetector.md

 ## Data Detector Match Types

 Because of how much `NSTextCheckingResult` is used for, it's not immediately clear which properties are specific to `NSDataDetector`.
-For your reference, here is a table of the different `NSTextCheckingResult.CheckingType` options for `NSDataDetector` matches, and their associated properties:
+For your reference, here is a table of the different `NSTextCheckingTypes` for `NSDataDetector` matches, and their associated properties:

 <table>
   <thead>